 The broadcast delineates the evolution of the China Lobby, dating from the end of World War II.
 Society figurehead John Birch was the intelligence officer for General Claire Chenault’s Flying Tigers in World War II, subsequently serving with the OSS China contingent.
 Birch was killed recruiting Chinese collaborationst troops to fight the Chinese communists.
 (These collaborationist forces had served the Japanese during World War II.)
 Coming little more than a week after the end of the war in the Pacific, his death was heralded by the American right as “the beginning of World War III.”

 The discussion turns to other instances of Japanese and/or Axis forces being recruited by the U.S. and the Kuomintang to fight against Mao Tse Tung’s forces.
-(As late as 1947, there were 90,000 fully-armed Japanese troops in Northwest Manchuria alone helping to guard the railway system for Chiang Kai Chek’s forces.)
+(As late as 1947, there were 80,000 fully-armed Japanese troops in eastern and northwestern Manchuria alone helping to guard the railway system for Chiang Kai Chek’s forces.)